MQTT is a widely used protocol in Internet of Things. Learn how to use MQTT protocol and how to make it secure using SSL/TSL

 MQTT protocol is a Machine to Machine (M2M) protocol widely used in Internet of things.
 The MQTT protocol is a message based protocol, extremely light-weight and for this reason, it is adopted in IoT.
 Almost all IoT platforms support MQTT to send and receive data from smart objects.
 There are several implementations for different IoT boards like Arduino, Raspberry and so on.

 There are other IoT protocols used to implement IoT projects but MQTT is one of the most efficient.

 MQTT Protocol Overview

-This protocol used publish-subscriber paradigm in contrast to HTTP based on request/response paradigm.
-It uses binary messages to exchange information with a low overhead.
+This uses publish-subscriber paradigm in contrast to HTTP based on request/response paradigm.
+It uses binary messages to exchange information with low overhead.
 It is very simple to implement and it is open.
 All these aspects contribute to its large adoption in IoT.
-Another interesting aspect is the fact that MQTT uses TCP stack as a transmission substrate.
+Another interesting aspect is the fact that MQTT protocol uses TCP stack as a transmission substrate.

 MQTT Message pattern

 As said before, MQTT protocol implements publish-subscriber paradigm.
 This paradigm decouples a client that publishes a message (“publisher”) to other clients that receive the message (“subscribers”).
 Moreover, MQTT is an asynchronous protocol, that means that it does not block the client while it waits for the message.
 In contrast to the HTTP protocol, that is mainly asynchronous protocol.
 Another interesting property of MQTT protocol is that it does not require that the client (“subscriber”) and the publisher are connected at the same time.